 There's also some Wiki software used that also makes a mess of any TLAs you throw at it.

-Many forums forget to censor the special character alt + 0173 (that's hold ALT then type 0173 on the number pad) — it's a soft hyphen, which isn't displayed — which doesn't show up, thus a crafty user can get away with liberal use of f----ucks and ba-s--ta---rds (and other banned strings) all day long, since they're not identical to what's in the filter.
+Many forums forget to censor the special character SOFT HYPHEN (U+00AD), which can be typed on Windows as Alt+0173 (that's hold ALT then type 0173 on the number pad) or on Linu as Ctrl+Shift+U, A, D, Enter.
+A soft hyphen is ordinarily used to break words at the end of a line but doesn't show up otherwise.
+Thus a crafty user can get away with liberal use of f----ucks and ba-s--ta---rds (and other banned strings) all day long, since they're not identical to what's in the filter.
 Usually ends with a ban though.

 One online script for Sweeney Todd censors Mrs. Lovett's line about "popping pussies into pies".
 However, she's talking about cats.